agb32/cosmadoc/docs/source/index.rst

 .. warning::

-   Note: COSMA7 is currently down (failed component)
+   Note: /cosma7 is currently running suboptimally while we fix a server

 .. note::